Emergency & Crisis Response

 Appropriate follow up with identified students of concern as well as with their friends, members of their living units, and with families of endangered students are important roles of the Dean of Students and members of the Division of Student Affairs.

 Suicidal and self-harming behaviors seriously affect the quality of life in a residential community.
 These behaviors not only affect the injured person, but the many concerned people around that student are impacted as well.
-All Student Affairs staff members (including student staff) are required to submit a Suicide Incident Report (SIR) to the Suicide Incident Report Review Team (SIRRT) when they have credible information that a student has threatened or attempted suicide.
-Other faculty and staff are encouraged to submit SIRs.
+All Student Affairs staff members (including student staff) are required to submit a Self Harm Report (SHR) to the Self Harm Review Team (HIRRT) when they have credible information that a student has threatened or attempted suicide, or has engaged in self-injuring behavior.
+Other faculty and staff are encouraged to submit SHRs.
 This documentation is to be completed and turned in to the Dean of Students Office as soon as possible after learning about a potentially suicidal student.

 SIRs are reviewed by the SIRRT in a timely way, typically evaluating them within 24 hours of receipt.
 If, in the determination of the SIRRT, the SIR documents a serious and credible suicide threat or other self-harming behavior, the SIRRT will require the student to participate in a Mandated Assessment of Risk of Suicidality and Self Harm (MARSSH).
 This assessment is available through CHWS, or a student may elect to complete this requirement with an approved off-campus provider.